-If you’re an entrepreneur or someone who likes to keep himself updated, then you must’ve followed an almost decade long journey of On-Demand hailing service – Uber.
-It has been an Inspiration for the millions of entrepreneurs and will continue to be so.
+If you’re an entrepreneur or business owner that likes to remain updated, then you must’ve followed an almost decade-long journey of On-Demand hailing service – Uber.
+It has been an inspiration for millions of entrepreneurs and will continue to be so.

 Uber, a start-up which began in San Francisco in the year 2009 has conquered 72 countries and is still disrupting many Cab markets around the world.
 You can call Uber the king of Taxi-Hailing Services.

 However, this is only the one face of the coin.
 Even after having such a great success, Uber is still bearing losses.
 Moreover, it’s been a part of several controversies.
 In addition to that it withdrew its service from the countries like China and many south-eastern countries.

 Amidst of all these, there is this news floating that Uber is in talks with Careem for a deal.
 It’s a huge step for Uber as Careem is its biggest rival in the MENA (Middle East & North Africa) region.
 In this article we will discuss in detail on what would happen if this merger takes place.

 Why uber-careem merger?

 Before going further let’s discuss the reason why Uber is contemplating this merger.
 As mentioned earlier, it is not the first time that Uber has done something like this.
 In 2016 Uber sold its services to its arch-rival in China – Didi Chuxing in a deal worth of $ 35 billion.

 Uber was constantly facing a strong challenge from Didi.
 Didi being the local service had an advantage over Uber and it never allowed Uber to dominate the market.
 Uber is also facing a tough fight from Didi in Brazil.
 Apart from US, Brazil is the second-best market where Uber has a mammoth 80% of market share.